dominikWin/badlogvis/README.md

 ## Data Types

-badlog has two types of data: Topics and Values.
+badlogvis supports has three types of data: Topics, Values, and Event Logs.

 ### Values